awslabs/aws-athena-query-federation/athena-example/README.md

 1. This step may be optional if you are working on a development machine that already has Apache Maven, the AWS CLI, and the AWS SAM build tool for Serverless Applications.
 If not, you can run  the `./tools/prepare_dev_env.sh` script in the root of the github project you checked out.
 2. To ensure your terminal can see the new tools we installed run `source ~/.profile` or open a fresh terminal.

-Now run `mvn clean install` from the athena-federation-sdk directory within the github project you checked out earlier.
+Now run `mvn clean install -DskipTests=true` from the athena-federation-sdk directory within the github project you checked out earlier.
+We are skipping tests just to make the build faster.
+Normally you should let the tests as a matter of best practice.

 ### Step 4: Write The Code